 If the answer is yes to some of the above, you may be suffering from depression.
 You are not alone!
 10% of the population is suffering from depression at any one time.
 It can affect anybody.
 No one is completely safe from depression.
 You don't have to keep struggling on your own, there are effective psychological treatments to help you to manage the depression and prevent relapses.

 We all have low days; feeling disappointed, sad, frustrated and unmotivated.
 But, if you have more and more of those days, where the low mood last from one day to the other, becoming more intense and increasingly difficult to snap out of it, you may suffer from mild depression.
 However, if you find yourself having low energy, procrastinating, withdrawing, eating not enough or too much, feeling miserable over a period of weeks as well as waking up early morning feeling down, then the chances are that you could have clinical depression.
+We recommend that you see your GP or a psychologist for assessment and treatment.

 If you are suffering from depression we advise that you visit your GP for an assessment and referral